mezzo-forte-design/geoxp/README.md

 It’s meant to be used inside any front-end interface, regardless of the js framework.

-It’s made of four modules.
+It’s made of three modules.

 * **Geo**